ibm-cloud-docs/account/enterprise-add-accounts.md

 ### Creating accounts by using the API
 {: #create-account-api}

-To create a new account in the enterprise, call the Enterprise Management API as shown in the following sample request, replacing the IAM token and ID variables with the values from your enterprise.
-For detailed information about the API, see [Enterprise Management API](https://{DomainName}/apidocs/enterprise-apis/enterprise#create-a-new-account-in-an-enterprise){: external}.
+To create a new account in the enterprise, call the Enterprise Management API as shown in the following sample request, replacing the IAM token and ID variables with the values from your enterprise. <!--For detailed information about the API, see [Enterprise Management API](https://{DomainName}/apidocs/enterprise-apis/enterprise#create-a-new-account-in-an-enterprise){: external}-->.

 ```
 curl -X POST \